fastaudio/fastaudio/README.md

 ```

 # Testing
-To run the tests and verify everythig is working, you'll need to create an environment like above:
+To run the tests and verify everything is working, run the following command from the `fastaudio/` folder (only applicable after doing the editable install steps):

 ```
-git clone git@github.com:fastaudio/fastaudio
-pip install .[dev,testing]
 pytest
 ```

+This will run all of the test suit, reporting if there are any errors and also giving a code coverage report.
+Adittionally, there are extra checks that `pre-commit` run automatically every commit to verify the formatting and flake8 violations.
+If you want to run those manually, the command is `pre-commit run`

 # Contributing to the library